ZitaoTech/Hackberry-Pi_Zero/Screen/README.md

 vcgencmd display_power 0
 vcgencmd display_power 1
 ```
+### The default backlight brightness of the display after you turn HackberryPi on would be 50%.
+There is a physical button of the top side of HackberryPi.
+You can single press it to toggle the backlight of the display.
+You can also adjust the backlight brightness by long pressing the button: If you first long press the button the backlight brightness will slowly increase to 100%, if you now release the button and long press the button again, the backlight brightness of the display will slowly drop to 10%.
 # Raspberry Pi OS after 04/04/2022 or later

 Add the following line in `/boot/config.txt` in your TF card